-To make sure, the team joining us does not take us for a ride, I started learning basics of SEO.
+To make sure, the team joining us does not take us for a ride, I started learning the basics of SEO.

 6 months was a good amount of time for me to at least learn how SEO is done.

 When they joined, I had a fair idea of what they were talking about.

 I follow the same practice to date.
 Whenever we plan to start some new service in the company I prepare myself.

 My plan is to take baby steps by reading on the internet.
 Depending on the interest I develop and the time I have available to me, I take my learnings to the next level.

 Even so, I at least try to learn the basics of what team will work on.
-I hate to be in dark when they start talking in “their” language 🙂
+I hate to be in the dark when they start talking in “their” language 🙂

 This practice has immensely helped me with sales, operations.

 Not only am I better informed to make sales, I also have a fair understanding of what is done inside the company.